a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

 Why CouchDB?
 ~~~~~~~~~~~~

-Fabric supports two types of peer databases.
+UDO supports two types of peer databases.
 LevelDB is the default state
 database embedded in the peer node and stores chaincode data as simple
 key-value pairs and supports key, key range, and composite key queries only.
 CouchDB is an optional alternate state database that supports rich